jryban/frechet-music-distance/README.md

 pip install -e .
 ```

-The library was tested on Linux and MacOS, but it should Work on Windows as well.
+The library was tested on Linux and MacOS, but it should work on Windows as well.

 ## Usage